frypatch/The-Price-of-Remembering/book/CHAPTER_04.md

 “And did it?”
 Chronicler asked.

 “Well enough,” Kote said.
 “I’d recruited Sim the previous evening for testing in my room at Anker’s.
 Thread versus string versus wire.
 Paper cups versus tin versus brass.
 Loose versus taut.
-Every combination I could manage in an hour, speaking softly into one end while Sim listened on the other side of my closed door, trying to hear over the common room's noise.
+Every combination I could manage in an hour, speaking softly into one end while Sim listened on the other side of my closed door, trying to hear over the common room’s noise.
 But truly, the difficult part wasn’t the device itself.”

 ### * * *